IgniteUI/help-topics/topics/02_Controls/Editors/07_igDatePicker/05_Migrating_to_the_new_igDatePicker.md

 addListItem|Used to add the object within item at the location indicated by the index.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. addListItems|Used to add the objects within the items array at the location indicated by the index.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. clearListItems|Removed all items from list.|This method is removed.
-You should manipulate your data object and rebind the UI component to the updated data for such a scenario. dropDownElement|Got reference to jquery object which is used as container of dropdown.|This method is renamed to `dropDownContainter` to better communicate what it does. dropDownVisible|Set visibility of dropdown list according to the Boolean value that is passed.|This method is replaced by [showDropDown:](#showDropDown) and [hideDropDown:](#hideDropDown). findListItemIndex|Found index of list item by text that matches with the search parameters|We should provide only one numeric parameter `number` and look for exact matches of it (e. g.
+You should manipulate your data object and rebind the UI component to the updated data for such a scenario. dropDownElement|Got reference to jquery object which is used as container of dropdown.|This method is renamed to `getCalendar` to better communicate what it does. dropDownVisible|Set visibility of dropdown list according to the Boolean value that is passed.|This method is replaced by [showDropDown:](#showDropDown) and [hideDropDown:](#hideDropDown). findListItemIndex|Found index of list item by text that matches with the search parameters|We should provide only one numeric parameter `number` and look for exact matches of it (e. g.
 15.00 would equal 15). getSelectedText|Used to get selected text in editor.|This method is removed as it doesn't make sense to have such a method in numeric editor.